Zest-studi-o/P01-Allotment-gardens/README.md

 ### Accessibility

-It is important to have a website that is accessibility friendly, this objective was achivieved by:
+It is important to have a website that is accessibility friendly, this objective was achieved by:

-- Ensuring that images have an alt atribute.
+- Ensuring that images have an alt attribute.
 - Using aria labels.
 - Using semantic html.
-- Making sure that background and foreground colours have high contracts, after an error returned in the nav bar by the lighthouse validator the darkness background colour was inscreased in order to contrast higher with the white color applied to the font, the logo also has a drop shadow to enhance visibility and the clickable menu for mobile screens uses a visible font size.
+- Making sure that background and foreground colours have high contracts, after an error returned in the nav bar by the lighthouse validator the darkness background colour was increased in order to contrast higher with the white color applied to the font, the logo also has a drop shadow to enhance visibility and the clickable menu for mobile screens uses a visible font size.
 - Using a sans serif font recommended for web which are easy to read.
 - Adding titles to iframes.